 A mixture of wetland and woodland habitats.
 Headquarters of the Sussex Wildlife Trust.
 Please note that dogs (except assistance dogs) are not allowed at Woods Mill nature reserve at any time.

-Please stay local to where you live and enjoy your local wildlife, do not travel to our nature reserves.
+Please stay local to where you live and enjoy your local wildlife.

 We would ask that all visitors follow strict social distancing guidelines during their visit to ensure their safety and the safety of those around them.
 The bird watching hide and Horsebox Cafe are closed.
 Thank you for you co-operation.